LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_phylogeny/placing_otus_in_trees.rst

 You now have a phylogeny that you can use for downstream analyses.
 Of course, there are a lot of sequences on this tree that aren't your OTUs, but it would be completely valid to remove the non-OTU sequences and retain only the OTU phylogeny for analysis.
 You could do this in **R** using commands from the `ape <https://cran.r-project.org/web/packages/ape/>`_ package, for example.

-If you want to learn how to build a reference tree like we used here from scratch, check out the :ref:`Building a Mitogenome Tree <trees>` subsection.
+If you want to learn how to build a reference tree, like the one we used here, from scratch, check out the :ref:`Building a mitogenome tree <trees>` tutorials.

 If you want to learn how to identify your OTUs, you can see the :ref:`Identifying OTU sequences <otuid>` section, where we will look at several methods for taxonomic identification and/or classification of OTUs.
 One of these methods draws directly from the tree you've produced here, using the taxonomy of the reference sequences in the backbone tree to infer taxonomy of the OTUs: see the :ref:`Phylogenetic classification <phylogenetic_classification>` tutorial.